 The Visitor Center and Museum are open daily, but no cliff dwellings can be visited.
 Overlooks near the museum do offer superb views of the cliff dwelling.
 Here is the official Mesa Verde Winter brochure.
 Also, other archaeological sites in the area are open as normal - see the links to the right.

 Why?
 Mesa Verde is recognized as one of the premier historic destinations in the world!
 It is the only US park dedicated to human culture.
 The park is 55,000 acres with over 6,000 ruins.
 Spruce Tree House, Cliff Palace, Balcony House & Long House are ancient village condominiums of 1250AD, tucked into magnificent sandstone alcoves.
 Ranger guided tours in summer are quite good for all ages.

 A World Heritage Site, Mesa Verde is worth at least a full day of your trip or more.
-This year (2016), the National Parks are all celebrating a centennial - and to promote visits, all 4th graders can get a free pass for their entire family.
-Mesa Verde is translated “green table” for the flat topped mountain that defines is entrance.
+Mesa Verde is translated “green table” for the flat topped mountain that defines its entrance.

 It gives us a glimpse of the lives of the Ancestral Pueblo people.
 Previously called the Anasazi, these Indians didn’t have a written language, but had a rich culture and a stable civilization for over 700 years, (A.D.
 600 to A.D.
 1300) and more people called it home than do today!
 Over 4,000 known archeological sites exist in the park, including 600 cliff dwellings.